 Students desiring to withdraw formally from a class may do so within the add-drop period without penalty.
-A reduction in course load may keep the student from meeting minimum standards for satisfactory progress (see page 39).
+A reduction in course load may keep the student from meeting minimum standards for satisfactory progress.
 Course withdrawals may also jeopardize the student's financial aid eligibility, VA benefits, and program completion date.

-- The ADD/DROP period is the first week of the semester ending Friday of that week.
-Withdrawals within this period will receive a "W" on the transcript. - No schedule changes will be accepted for the semester during Term B unless it is an emergency and you will be charged for the change. - Students starting on Term B of the semester will be granted an ADD/DROP period during the first week of the start date. - Students that have an emergency/valid excuse for changing, adding, or dropping a class after the ADD/DROP period will have to pay a fee of \$50.00 per change. - Students need to get approval for the change from the Department/Division Head. - Late Withdrawal: Any withdrawal after the Add-drop period incurs full financial obligation.
+The ADD/DROP period is the first week of the semester (TERM A) ending Friday of that week.

+- During this time, you are able to add, change, or cancel classes, by following the procedure established.
+Classes withdrawn within this period will receive a "W" on the transcript. - Requests to change, add or cancel classes must be made in writing by means of the Cancel/Add form, found on the FNC website or at the Registrar's Office.
+Any changes to your schedule must be approved by your Department/Division Head and a Cancel/Add form must be completed, signed, and turned into the Registrar's Office.
+Distance learning students must submit the completed form to the Registrar's Office via either email (kcabrera@mm.fnc.edu or nrizo@mm.fnc.edu) or fax at (305) 362-0595, Attention to: Registrar's Office. - Additional questions to the Distance Learning Dept. can be emailed to slomena@mm.fnc.edu. - No schedule changes will be accepted for the semester during Term B unless it is an emergency, and you will be charged for the change.
+For changes approved after the ADD/DROP period, the student will be charged \$50.00 per change. - Students starting in the College in the Term B of the semester, will be granted an ADD/DROP period during the first week of this term. - Late Withdrawal: Any withdrawal after the Add-drop period incurs full financial obligation.
 The student will receive a "WP" if the withdrawal is made between the second week of classes up to the mid-term.
 "WP" does not affect GPA.
 "WF" is assigned after the midterm, when the student does not complete the course requirements.
 "WF affects GPA.
 "WU" is assigned after the midterm, when the student does not complete the course requirements for remedial courses.
 "WU" does not affect GPA.